 Non-Latin based languages can easily be accommodated by both the epub2 and epub3 standards.
 Read more here.
 Please note that some stores require us to send a transcription of the author's name and the title in Latin (Roman) script.

 Interactive ebooks and enhanced ebooks

-Our system can accomodate (and we welcome!) interactive and enhanced ebooks.
+Our system can accommodate (and we welcome!) interactive and enhanced ebooks.
 Unfortunately, not all ebook stores support them.
 We can currently safely take interactive books & enhanced ebooks to the following stores:

 Google Play Books